Duchenne muscular dystrophy (DMD) is a dystrophinopathy and the most common muscular dystrophy.

 Musculoskeletal MR features, especially those from the lower limb, are most commonly described, however other imaging modalities may be useful as well.

-CT is not commonly performed due to risks of ionising radiation in this young patient demographic 2,6.
-However, CT confirms plain radiograph findings and furthermore, typically shows low attenuating fatty infiltration and resultant pseudohypertrophy of affected muscles (see below) 6.
+CT is not commonly performed due to risks of ionizing radiation in this young patient demographic 2,6.
+However, CT confirms plain radiograph findings and furthermore, in the affected skeletal musculature (see below), typically shows low attenuating fatty infiltration and resultant pseudohypertrophy 6.

 There tends to be a typical pattern of muscle involvement: